I have been hearing a lot in the news about athletes pulling out, and now with the bridge collapse, and flooding in India, is it really safe to go?

 In the end, and without an official DON'T GO from government, the decision will be yours.
 What level of risk are you comfortable with?
 If you have a family member competing your desire to go might outweigh any risk.

 I can't give a definitive answer, but i hope these facts help you make up your mind.

-If you decide to go, please check your government foreign office for good advice on staying safe. about 6 years ago
+If you decide to go, please check your government foreign office for good advice on staying safe. over 9 years ago